dwesterman/Convert-SplitNameValue/README.md

 { ConvertTo-SplitNameValue | ConvertFrom-SplitNameValue }

-This Is Helpful for Pulling in 1 or more Objects/Arrays into Labtech/Automate
+This Is Also Helpful for Pulling in Data from 1 or more Objects/Arrays into Labtech/Automate.